-- · · 4.1 Is there currently a viable Yes Develop content from the primary reference, job aid, or TTP publication D/D 4-1 and available reference, job aid, or TTP publication?
+4-1 Is there currently a viable and available reference, job Yes • Develop content from the primary reference, job aid, or TTP publication D/D 4-1 aid, or TTP publication?
 No • STOP!
-Report that SOJT is not feasible TM and PM Are all tools and equipment Yes • Request permission to use for SOJT TM and PM 4-2 required for SOJT available at the unit level?
+Report that SOJT is not feasible TM and PM 4-2 Are all tools and equipment required for SOJT available Yes • Request permission to use for SOJT TM and PM 4-2 at the unit level?
 No • STOP!
-Report that SOJT is not feasible TM and PM Is there an existing SOJT Yes Validate SOJT guide D/D instructions for facilitator [Note: An SOJT guide consists of instructions for facilitator, student, and other contributors as needed] No Develop SOJT guide D/D Yes Validate and use for SOJT D/D 4-4 Is there existing lesson material that can be used in direct support of the SOJT?
-No Develop lesson materials and learning modules that can be used in direct support of the SOJT D/D Yes Validate and use for SOJT D/D 4-5 Are there existing assignments, projects, exercise guidance, and scenarios?
-Develop assignments Develop projects Develop exercise guidance Develop scenarios D/D Is there an existing detailed Yes Validate and use for SOJT D/D 4-6 performance checklist for each TPO?
-No Develop detailed performance checklists for each TPO D/D Is there an existing Yes Validate and use for SOJT D/D 4-7 Develop a performance criterion checklist pamphlet D/D
+Report that SOJT is not feasible TM and PM Is there an existing SOJT Yes • Validate SOJT guide D/D 4-3 guide?
+[Note: An SOJT guide consists of instructions for facilitator, student, and other contributors as needed] No • Develop SOJT guide D/D Yes • Validate and use for SOJT D/D 4-4 Is there existing lesson material that can be used in direct support of the SOJT?
+No • Develop lesson materials and learning modules that can be used in direct support of the SOJT D/D Yes • Validate and use for SOJT D/D 4-5 Are there existing assignments, projects, exercise guidance, and scenarios?
+No Develop assignments Develop projects Develop exercise guidance Develop scenarios D/D Is there an existing detailed Yes • Validate and use for SOJT D/D 4-6 performance checklist for each TPO?
+No • Develop detailed performance checklists for each TPO D/D Is there an existing Yes • Validate and use for SOJT D/D 4-7 performance criterion checklist pamphlet?
+No • Develop a performance criterion checklist pamphlet D/D